 This prospectus may be used by CIBC World Markets Corp. in connection with offers and sales of the securities in market-making transactions.
 In a market-making transaction, CIBC World Markets Corp. may resell a security it acquires from other holders, after the original offering and sale of the security.
 Resales of this kind may occur in the open market or may be privately negotiated, at prevailing market prices at the time of resale or at related or negotiated prices.
-In these transactions, CIBC World Markets Corp. may act as principal or agent, including as agent for the counterparty in a transaction in which CIBC World Markets Corp. acts as principal, or as agent for both counterparties in a transaction in the form of discounts and commissions, including from both counterparties in some cases.
+In these transactions, CIBC World Markets Corp. may act as principal or agent, including as agent for the counterparty in a transaction in which CIBC World Markets Corp. acts as principal, or as agent for both counterparties in a transaction in which CIBC World Markets Corp. does not act as principal.
+CIBC World Markets Corp. may receive compensation in the form of discounts and commissions, including from both counterparties in some cases.